wp-plugins/xfile/readme.txt

 == Changelog ==

+= 1.5 (09.10.2014) =
+* Lots of bugfixes for tiny issues
+* Text editor has now its own set of actions : Switch mode or theme, reload and save
+* Action toolbar behaviour re-worked

 = 1.5 (24.09.2014) =
 * Performance issues solved with multiple file panels
 * Quick perspective switch added